The Best Bike Light Review

 Criteria for Evaluation

-The chart below displays the total scores of each product from all the test metrics combined.
-Following the chart, we discuss our results for the criteria used to evaluate each product.
+The rating table below displays the total scores of each product from all the test metrics combined.
+Following the table, we discuss our results for the criteria used to evaluate each product.
 We describe methodology here.

 The brightness is generally considered to be the most important criteria for safe nighttime riding.
 Whether your goal is to illuminate the road ahead, or simply to be seen by oncoming traffic, a bright, wide, evenly lit beam is ideal.

 Maximum beam distance ranged from Knog Blinder 4 at a mere 9 meters to the NiteRider Pro 1800 with a distance of 172 meters.

 The NiteRider Pro 1800 was the absolute brightest and the Expilion 800 was the second brightest.
 The amount your spend will have a direct correlation to beam distance.
 All the products we tested over $60 could manage to shine at least 100 meters distance.
 In the less than $60 category, only two contenders succeeded in shining the full length of a football field: the Metro 360, with a wide impressive beam shining 135 meters distance, and the Planet Bike Blaze 2 Watt which could shine a long distance, but the beam is so narrow that it was not competitive.
 Most of the low-cost competition selling for less than $60 shined less than 50 meters.

 As you can see in the photo comparison below, the less expensive NiteRider 550 shines further, but the Cygolite 800 shines almost as far with a much broader and even beam pattern.